 UC undergraduates who are not in the University Honors Program are welcome and encouraged to apply, provided the student has a cumulative university GPA of 3.4 or above.
 Graduate students are not eligible to enroll.

-Total expected cost to be paid to UC is $2700.
-The actual cost per person for UC is $4000, but this will be offset by a $1300 grant from University Honors making the actual total expected cost $2700.
+Total expected cost to be paid to UC is $2500.
+The actual cost per person for UC is $4000, but this will be offset by a $1300 grant from University Honors as well as a $200 block grant from UC International, making the actual final cost $2500.
 All participants will receive this grant.

 Costs include airfare, accommodations, some ground transportation, some meals (breakfast in London and Cambridge, dinners in Cambridge, two group dinners in London), tours and guides, entrance fees, speakers, CISI insurance and a program fee (which covers faculty costs).

-Costs do not include baggage fees, passport, ISIC card, insurance (travel), some meals (any not listed above), some ground transportation, immunizations, or other personal expenses.
+Costs do not include baggage fees, passport, insurance (travel), some meals (any not listed above), some ground transportation, immunizations, or other personal expenses.

 In order to travel outside the United States, you will need to have a passport that is valid for at least six months after your return; for this course, that means June 2015.
 To find the forms you need to apply for or renew your passport, go to the Passport page on the US State Department's website.
 New passports regualrly cost $135 while renewals cost $110.

 UC encourages that all students have an International Student Identification Card (ISIC).
 UC International has information regarding how to obtain an ISIC.
 ISICs are $25.

 Vaccinations and Health Precautions

 Contact your physician to discuss what vaccinations and heath precautions are recommended, if any.
 All participants should carefully read the Centers for Disease Control and Prevention's webpage for the United Kingdom.